-- 1. Provide information on the benefits available and the process to obtain those benefits under the EEOICPA. - 2.
-Provide guidance and assistance to claimants.
+1. Provide information on the benefits available under the EEOICPA.

+2. Provide guidance and assistance to claimants.

 - 3. Submit an annual report to Congress detailing: - a) The number and types of complaints, grievances and requests for assistance received during the year and; - b) An assessment of the most common difficulties encountered by claimants during the year.